 Therefore, it’s crucial to learn how to stay calm while driving for your own sake.

 How can you do that?
-With the help of mental yoga of driving.
+With the help of mental yoga.

 Most people react to stress in the same way: they tense, they start breathing shallowly, and they cannot focus on anything besides the cause of their stress.